 ASEAN-Australia-New Zealand Free Trade Area (AANZFTA)

+2010

 The AANZFTA entered into force.

-The AANZFTA is ASEAN's most comprehensive ASEAN-Plus One FTA in force to date.
+The AANZFTA is one of ASEAN's most comprehensive ASEAN-Plus FTAs in force to date (as at August 2023). ОСТ 2015 The First Protocol to Amend the AANZFTA entered into force.